 Is it possible to apply before obtaining the final class XII board exam scores?

 Yes.
-Applications prior to board exam results will be considered complete if submitted with SAT or predicted scores.
-Students who are invited for an interview are encouraged to take Ashoka’s online aptitude test.
-Students whose final board results are awaited and who have not taken either the SAT or the Ashoka aptitude test, admissions decisions extended will be conditional, which will be confirmed upon reception of final exam scores.
+Students can apply before obtaining board exam results.
+All students who are invited for the interview round are encouraged to take the online Ashoka Aptitude Test.
+However, students whose final board results are awaited and have not taken either the SAT, ACT or the Ashoka Aptitude Test (during the interview round), can only be made Conditional Offers, which will be confirmed after receiving their final exam scores.

 How does one best prepare for applying to Ashoka University?

 With a consistent academic, co-curricular and extracurricular record, a clear and structured approach to writing the essays, and an honest interview, all that remains is for students to convey to the Ashoka Admissions Team the spark they have for a course of liberal learning.